muety/anchr-android/README.md

 [![Google Play](https://anchr.io/i/ZPaVo.png)](https://play.google.com/store/apps/details?id=io.muetsch.anchrandroid)

 ## Prerequisites
-* An existing [Anchr.io](https://anchr.io) account.
-You can't create one using the app.
+* A hosted instance of [Anchr](https://github.com/n1try/anchr) and a registered account.
 * Flutter and Dart to be installed
 * Android Studio (or VSCode)
 * An Android device or emulator